— Manual Installation#

 Step 2: Install Python#

-1. Open Anaconda PowerShell as an Administrator by opening the menu bar, then search for Anaconda PowerShell.
+1. Open PowerShell as an Administrator by opening the menu bar, then search for PowerShell.

-Once you see Anaconda PowerShell on the right-hand side, you can select Run as Administrator.
+Once you see the PowerShell on the right-hand side, you can select Run as Administrator.
 If not, right-click the icon and choose Run as Administrator.

-2. Run the following command in the PowerShell window by copying, pasting and pressing Enter:
+2. Run the following command in the terminal window by copying, pasting and pressing Enter:

 Set-ExecutionPolicy -Force RemoteSigned